 New York, NY 10031, USA

 NOAA CREST COLLABORATIVE RESEARCH

-A key objective across all CREST research projects is to inspire CREST students to engage in interdisciplinary research that supports NOAA’s leading role in environmental stewardship.
+A key objective across all CESSRST research projects is to inspire CREST students to engage in interdisciplinary research that supports NOAA’s leading role in environmental stewardship.

 The research is designed to support NOAA’s scientific and operational priorities, which include its Next Generation Strategic Plan, NOAA Observing & Prediction Priorities (Deputy Under Secretary Brown Guidance Memorandum), NOAA Research and Development Priorities (NOAA Chief Scientist’s Strategic Research Guidance Memorandum), and NESDIS Priorities (AA S. Volz Guidance Memorandum).